dhbalaji/docusauras-dhbalaji-blog/blog/2023/groww-app-meeting-krishnagiri.md

 ## Key takeaways

-The general purpose of a speech presented by the CFP would essentially be around having a financial plan in place.
+The general purpose of a speech presented by the CFP would essentially be around having a financial plan in place, identifying goals and arranging corpus for goals.
 The speaker delivered a well crafted speech backed by research and data.

 Let me present the unique points apart from stock selection theory, retirement planning, investment choices which were spoken on the stage.